rootiest/zippy-klipper_config/extras/filament_change/README.md

 This helps to prevent accidental triggering outside of prints when performing maintenance and other tasks.

 # Changelog

+## v2.1.5 2023-1-27

+- Bugfixes.
+- Set auto_sensor to False by default
+- Track mode of operation to differentiate between FILAMENT_RUNOUT and M600

 ## v2.0.1 2023-1-3